mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 We use [the awesome Cobra library](https://github.com/spf13/cobra) to create our commands, and on top of the required cobra arguments (`cmd` and `args`), every command that needs to interact with the server will receive [a `Client` instance](https://github.com/mattermost/mmctl/blob/master/client/client.go).
 This client represents our connection with the server, and at the time we call the command function, is already logged in with a server and ready to run requests.
 During testing, this is the interface that we will be simulating, and where we will make sure that the command is performing the requests we expect.

-# Testing a use case
+# Testing a Use Case

 For the purposes of this post, we are going to be following the test for an example case, the `mmctl user search` command.
 This command receives a user email argument and performs a search in the remote Mattermost instance.
 If a user with that email exists, it will print its information; if it doesn't, it will print an error message.